Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

       cp env.example .env
 ```

-- Creating a Folder for Pipeline
+- Created a Folder for Pipeline

-   - We will create and store our Pipeline in a folder called `thumbing-serverless-cdk` in the root of our repository.
+   - We earlier created and stored our Pipeline in a folder called `thumbing-serverless-cdk` in the root of our repository.

 ```sh
 cd /workspace/aws-bootcamp-cruddur-2023